Widow's succession: United States

 Nellie Tayloe Ross was the first female governor of a U.S. state, serving as Governor of Wyoming from 1925 to 1927.
 Her husband William B. Ross was governor from 1923 until his death in October 1924, at which point secretary of state Frank Lucas succeeded him.
-Nellie Tayloe Ross was elected to replace her late husband in a November 1924 special election.
+Nellie Tayloe Ross was elected to replace her husband in a November 1924 special election.

-Florence Shoemaker Thompson, of Daviess County, Kentucky, was the first female sheriff to carry out an execution.
-The hanging of Rainey Bethea in 1936 was the last public execution in American history.

-Andrea Seastrand succeeded her husband Eric Seastrand as the member of the California State Assembly for the 29th district.
+Florence Shoemaker Thompson, of Daviess County, Kentucky, was the first female sheriff to carry out an execution, and oversaw the hanging of Rainey Bethea in 1936, which was the last public execution in American history.
+Andrea Seastrand succeeded her husband Eric Seastrand as the member of the California State Assembly for the 29th district in 1990.
+When Joseph Crouch died in 1989, his wife Joyce Crouch replaced him in the 22nd district in the Virginia House of Delegates.

-In January 2001, Jean Carnahan was appointed to the Senate to replace her late husband Mel Carnahan who was posthumously elected to the Senate in November 2000.

-In 2007, Niki Tsongas was elected to a House seat that was held by her late husband Paul Tsongas decades earlier.
+In January 2001, Jean Carnahan was appointed to the Senate to replace her husband Mel Carnahan, who had been posthumously elected to the Senate in November 2000 after dying in a plane crash three weeks earlier.
+In 2007, Niki Tsongas was elected to a house seat that was held by her deceased husband Paul Tsongas between 1975 and 1979.

-In 2015, Deborah Dingell became the first wife to succeed her living husband in the House of Representatives after John David Dingell Jr. retired in 2014.
-Mr. Dingell succeeded his late-father, John Dingell Sr. in a special election for the same seat in 1955.
-As of 2021, the Dingell family has represented the southeastern Michigan area for 87 consecutive years.
+In 2015, Deborah Dingell became the first wife to succeed her living husband in the House of Representatives after John Dingell Jr. retired in 2014.
+He had succeeded his deceased father, John Dingell Sr. in a special election for the same seat in 1955.
+As of 2025, the Dingell family has represented the southeastern Michigan area for 96 consecutive years.

 In 2021, Julia Letlow ran for and won a House seat in Louisiana that was vacant due to the death of her husband Luke Letlow the year prior.
-Unusually, Luke Letlow passed away before actually being sworn in to office, having won an election to succeed a retiring Congressman.
+Unusually, Luke Letlow died before actually being sworn in to office, having won an election to succeed a retiring Congressman.
 The same year, Texas congressman Ron Wright died in office.
 His wife Susan Wright ran in the special election to succeed him but came in second place to Jake Ellzey.